 The rendered camera view in the simulation compared to the camera footage.
 Note how closely the views resemble one another.
 Observe that the neighboring train platform and building are automatically masked and blurred in the camera image.
 Thanks to the simulation, these privacy measures could be taken into account right from the start.

-Beyond being a powerful tool for project planning and decision making, the simulations also contribute to deploying a project swiftly.
+Beyond being a powerful tool for project planning and decision making, the 3D models also contribute to deploying a project swiftly.
 From the moment SBB’s innovation department contacted Parquery to the pilot being operational, it was only six months.
-That included feasibility assessment, software simulations for several scenarios, solving the question of power supply with solar panels, purchasing, assembling, configuring, and calibrating the hardware (cameras, solar panels, mounting brackets, batteries, SIM cards for data connection), obtaining authorizations from the local municipality, and administrative decisions on SBB’s side.
+That included feasibility assessment, 3D models for several scenarios, solving the question of power supply with solar panels, purchasing, assembling, configuring, and calibrating the hardware (cameras, solar panels, mounting brackets, batteries, SIM cards for data connection), obtaining authorizations from the local municipality, and administrative decisions on SBB’s side.

-Having determined the camera configuration in advance by computer simulation, the installation process was effortless.
+Having determined the camera configuration in advance by 3D modelling, the installation process was effortless.
 The mounting location and height, as well as the required orientation and tilt of the cameras were known, and thus quickly done.
 Additionally, Parquery’s employee on-site immediately verified that the camera footage corresponded accurately to the simulated views.

 In no more than about 2.5 hours of taking the first one out of the box, all six cameras and solar panels were mounted, configured, and ready for operation by SBB’s installer under the guidance of a Parquery employee.

 With the cameras in place, the first images arrived on Parquery’s cloud servers after only a few minutes.
 SBB could start using the parking occupancy data and provide up-to-date information about vacant parking spots to their customers.
-The simulations facilitated both a smooth planning and installation process, and the simulations proved accurate.
+The 3D modelling facilitated both a smooth planning and installation process, and the models proved accurate.